 In particular, I had been enticed by the Olafur Eliasson exhibition.
 I had read a lot about his landmark The Weather Project installation which gathered a lot of attention and acclaim in 2003, to the point that it received many repeat visitors.
 The air was full of a mist made of water and sugar, the ceiling replaced with a giant mirror, and at its centre was a massive dome-shaped light, forming a sun-like entity above.
 It looked incredible, and while there wouldn’t be anything on such a scale there this time, I could at least take the opportunity to see his work.

 This did not begin nearly as hypnotically and pleasantly as I had hoped.
-Eliasson’s signature use of light manipulation began at the entrance, and it was a surreal moment I stepped out of the elevator onto a floor that was completely submerged in yellow light.
+Eliasson’s signature use of light manipulation began at the entrance, and it was a surreal moment as I stepped out of the elevator onto a floor that was completely submerged in yellow light.
 Not yellow beams.
 It was like I had yellow lenses on my glasses.
 That colour choice was particularly jarring and felt like switching on a light in the middle of the night.
-I assume that striking change was exactly what they were going through, even if it was slightly sickening.
+I assume that striking change was exactly what they were going for, even if it was slightly sickening.

 However, there were also beautiful physical pieces that made use of wire, glass and mirrors, suspended from the ceiling and projecting much more pleasant light.
 In this room it looked especially odd, because those projections looked more natural than the artificial yellow glow.
 It felt as though it should have been the other way around.